 '''

-PointToPointHelper::EnablePcapAll ("first");
+PointToPointHelper::EnablePcapAll ("myfirst");

 '''

-Go ahead and insert this line of code after the ASCII tracing code we just added to scratch/first.cc.
-Notice that we only passed the string "first," and not "first.pcap" or something similar.
+Go ahead and insert this line of code after the ASCII tracing code we just added to scratch/myfirst.cc.
+Notice that we only passed the string "myfirst," and not "my-first.pcap" or something similar.
 This is because the parameter is a prefix, not a complete file name.
 The helper will actually create a trace file for every point-to-point device in the simulation.
 The file names will be built using the prefix, the node number, the device number and a ".pcap" suffix.

-In our example script, we will eventually see files named "first-0-0.pcap" and "first.1-0.pcap" which are the pcap traces for node 0-device 0 and node 1-device 1, respectively.
+In our example script, we will eventually see files named "myfirst-0-0.pcap" and "myfirst.1-0.pcap" which are the pcap traces for node 0-device 0 and node 1-device 0, respectively.